 If there seems to be an overwhelming amount of tips, tricks, dos and don’ts for maintaining your cast iron skillet, search no further.
 We’ve compiled a concise method for how to clean a cast iron skillet so that it gets better with each use.

 Jump to Section

 - How to Clean a Cast Iron Skillet

 - When to Replace a Cast Iron Skillet

 How to Clean a Cast Iron Skillet

-Cast iron skillets are the preferred tool for cooking many dishes because of the unique way that they can be “seasoned.”
+Cast iron skillets are the preferred tool for cooking many dishes — like the crowd-pleasing Marry Me chicken, for example — because of the unique way that they can be “seasoned.”
 Seasoning a cast iron skillet just means sealing in the build-up of oils that create a non-stick surface.
 It’s crucial to know how to clean a cast iron skillet because doing it wrong will remove the seasoning layer.
 Higher-quality pans, such as the Finex Cast Iron Skillet, come pre-seasoned, while others do not.

 If your pan is not seasoned, start by soaking it in hot, soapy water and scrubbing it well.
 After completely drying the pan, coat it in vegetable oil and pop it in the oven upside down at 375°F for an hour.
 Let it cool in the oven, and repeat this process twice per year.

 Once you’ve cooked with your pan, clean it immediately.
 The number one mistake when it comes to how to clean cast iron is allowing it to soak in water.
 While this seems like a good idea for a really dirty pan, it could cause the pan to rust irreversibly.
 As soon as your pan is cooled, rinse it in cool or warm water.

 When people wonder how to clean a cast iron pan, the most-asked question is: Can you use soap on cast iron?
 While a bit of gentle dish soap is okay for really tough residue, avoid using soap if possible.